-A half double crochet stitch is similar to a single crochet, except a little bit taller.
-It’s a great stitch for creating fabrics that are a little looser than something made in single crochet.
+A half double crochet stitch is similar to single crochet, except a little bit taller.
+It’s a great stitch for creating a little looser fabric than something made in single crochet.
 This stitch is usually used in place of single crochet because it also works up faster and can be used to create different textures.
 In this lesson of our Crochet 101 series, I’ll show you how to work a half double crochet!

 So far, we’ve covered a few lessons in this series already.
 Take a look at them below if you need a refresher.

 Crochet patterns use a lot of abbreviations to save space and make it faster to look through a pattern.
 The abbreviation for half double crochet is HDC in standard USA terms.
 As you learn more stitches and learn to read patterns, you’ll come across a lot more abbreviations so I have a handy little printable to help you keep track of them all.
 Just click the image below to grab it!

 Half Double Crochet Stitch Tutorial

 First, let me show you how to work this stitch through pictures so you can see how each step should look.
 There’s also a video tutorial below if you want to follow along with that.

 To make a row of 10 HDC, start with a chain 11.

 1. Bring your yarn over the hook and insert your hook into the 2nd space from the hook.